zThundy/CS2-Server-on-ARM/README.md

 # CS2 Server on ARM with Box64

-In this guide I will be explaining what I did to make a simple CS2 server run on ARM.
+In this guide I will be explaining what I did to make a simple CS2 server run on ARM.<br>
-You can potentially follow these steps to make any kind of servers, but you will be on your own since I'm not an *indian tech support guy* 😶 (love to all my fellow L1 ❤)
+You can potentially follow these steps to make any kind of servers, but you will be on your own since I'm not an *indian tech support guy* 😶 (love to all my fellow L1 ❤)<br>
-If you expect me to write a serious guide, you are wrong.
+If you expect me to write a serious guide, you are wrong.<br>
 Don't care what you think, never will 😁.

 ## Basic info